idekerlab/MutationProjector/README.md

 		   -o <output_prefix> [OPTIONAL]
 		   -padding_idx <List of indices for missing values in covariates> [OPTIONAL]
 ```
+Arguments
+- `-downstream_eval`
+Name of the folder containing the downstream dataset to predict

 3. Output files
 - Predicted probabilities for each tumor samples
 - Output file available at: